Tips for How to Hold a Camera

 This might seem like a lesson you want to skip over, but I’ve included it for an important reason.
 I see a lot people who don’t know the better ways to hold a camera when taking photos.
 What I show here are techniques I’ve learned from decades of shooting, reading, seminars and watching other people.

-When you hold a camera, there are two main goals: don’t drop it and keep it steady when shooting.
+When you are holding a camera, there are two main goals: don’t drop it and keep it steady when shooting.
 Secondary goals are to make it comfortable on yourself and to protect the camera.

 Wow!
 Four things to remember about holding a camera?
 Maybe you want to keep reading!
 The goal of all these lessons is to make you a better photographer.
 You can have the best settings on your camera, but still get blurry shots thanks to bad shooting technique.